 The castle is open in normal mode.
-Watch our opening hours.
+Check our opening hours.

 Choose what you are interested in: